Campinas, São Paulo, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you are planning to check out the charming Catedral Metropolitana de Campinas, it's recommended to wear modest clothing:
+If you are going to visit the lovely Catedral Metropolitana de Campinas, it's worthwhile to wear modest clothing:

 If you go to Parque do Taquaral, you're likely to do a lot of walking.
 These are a must: